bmarks7/HackWestern/README.md

 # HackWestern
-This is a web application I have developed for HackWestern6
+This is a web application I have developed for HackWestern 6